Philip-Lawson/Final-Project/ImplementationExamples.md

 	   Map<String, Boolean> stats = new HashMap<String, Boolean>();

 	   for (String deviceID: pendingResults.keySet()) {

+	      // check to see if the result from this device is good enough
+	      // if it's not, they will receive a strike against them
-	      boolean goodEnough = isGoodEnough(pendingResults.get(deviceID, exemplar);
+	      // if they get enough strikes against them they will be blacklisted boolean goodEnough = isGoodEnough(pendingResults.get(deviceID, exemplar);
 	      stats.put(deviceID, goodEnough);
 	   }